About the Show

 Nas, host and producer

 I’m Nas aka Nastaran Tavakoli-Far.
-I'm a journalist and I’m fascinated with the psyche and with serious soul diving!
+I'm a journalist, I’m into the psyche and I’m also into mess, and I’m always up for getting stuck in!

 I’m Jonathan Freeman aka Jonathan or token straight, white guy.
 I take pride in the fact that I have an eclectic background and more importantly, that I can pronounce Nas’ name correctly.
 Pretty sure that’s why she asked me to be co-host.